-Qualification description: The HLT33115 is based on units of competency selected from the HLT Health training package.
+' ils course gives students o credits towards the QCE Qualification description: The HLT33115 is based on units of competency selected from the HLT Health training package.
 Health and community services training is linked to the largest growth industry in Australia, estimated to grow by 20% over the next five years.
 These programs combine to provide students with the entry level skills necessary for a career in the health sector and also provide a pathway to pursue further study.
 Skills acquired in this course include first aid effective communication, workplace health and safety, infection control, understanding common medical terminology conducting health checks, recognising healthy body systems and working with diverse people.
 Kawana Waters is the Health Precinct of the Sunshine Coast where the two hospitals and the surrounding health services a wealth of career opportunities for students.
 To provide students with a viable career pathway after Year 12, Kawana Waters State College has developed a Health Unit with two simulation wards, an observing centre and state of the art technology supports the teaching and learning for dual health qualifications.
 The purpose-built learning environment allows students to practice theory components of the course in an innovative simulated environment.
-This is a two-year course delivered at the Health Education Hub - Kawana Waters State College in partnership with Connect 'n' Grow.
+This is a two-year course delivered at the Health Education Hub - Kawana Waters State College in partnership with IVet.
 Students who participate in this qualification are required to attend one full school day per week at Kawana Waters State College Secondary Campus (Wednesday) in order to successfully complete the qualification.
 Training Location for this course is Kawana Waters State College, Health Education Hub.
 Entry requirements: There are no entry requirements to commence the first year of this qualification; however successful completion of the Certificate II in Health Support Services is required to continue into the Certificate III coursework.
 International students may be able to enrol depending on their visa and/or the school's CRICOS registration.
 Incompatible Subjects: Certificate III in Early Childhood Education & Care; Certificate III in Hospitality; Trade Training Centre offerings Qualification packaging rules: Total units = 15 (7 core units + 8 elective units from the list below).
-Core and electives: Competencies covered: Year 1 - Certificate II CHCCOM005 (C) CHCDIV001 (C) Communicate and work in health or community services Work with diverse people
+Core and electives: Competencies covered: Year 1 - Certificate II Participate in workplace health and cafety HLTWHS001 (C) BSBWOR202 (E) BSBINM201 (E) Participate in workplace health and safety Organise and complete daily work activities Process and maintain workplace information